-- 1. Dual Channel mode cannot be enabled if only one memory module is installed. - When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used. - Note 1: When installing the memory, make sure to begin with the first socket of each channel, such as DDR4_2_1A, DDR4_1_1B, DDR4_2_1C, or DDR4_1_1D. - Note 2: If you are using a Registered DIMM memory, make sure it is a 1Rx8/2Rx8/1Rx4/2Rx4 one. - Note 3: To ensure memory compatibility, we do not recommend that you install Registered DIMM and Un-buffered DIMM memory at the same time.
+- 1. Dual Channel mode cannot be enabled if only one memory module is installed. - When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used and installed in the same colored sockets.